- Network name

-- Use a direct on-ramp service supported by Polygon.
+- Buy directly on Polygon.
 Read more about these methods here.

 - Buy MATIC from an exchange which supports Polygon mainnet, such as Binance.com (n.b.: not Binance.us) or Crypto.com.
 When withdrawing to the wallet you want to use for transactions on Polygon, make sure you select Polygon as the network (if there is an option).

 If the wallet is EVM-compatible, see if you can export your private key.